MustabshiraA/Sales-Performance-Analysis/README.md

-# 📊 Power BI Capstone Project: Business Performance Analysis
+# 📊  Business Performance Analysis

 ---

 ## 📌 Project Overview

-NovaMed is a leading pharmaceutical distributor that serves a diverse healthcare sector, ensuring the availability of essential medications across various countries.
-The company is facing challenges in optimizing sales performance, customer engagement, managing inventory efficiently, and identifying key market opportunities, which has impacted operational effectiveness.
+NovaMed is a leading pharmaceutical distributor that serves a diverse healthcare sector, making essential medications available across various countries.
+The company is facing challenges in optimizing sales performance and customer engagement, managing inventory efficiently, and identifying key market opportunities, which have affected operational effectiveness.
-The project simulates a real-world business scenario where stakeholders require clear visibility into key performance metrics and growth opportunities
+Over the past year, the Company has collected comprehensive sales data, including revenue, profit margins, drug performance, and customer demographics.
+This dataset provides a valuable opportunity for in-depth analysis, trend identification, and data-driven decision-making to enhance business strategies and streamline operations.

 ## 📌 Project Goal